What’s Your Cybersecurity Investment ROI?

 - cloud monitoring to identify cloud risks and simply cloud security

-- SIEM technology included, which essentially makes it two solutions in one
+- SIEM technology is included, which essentially makes it two solutions in one

 - compliance reporting capabilities